-An ideal experiment would withhold recommendations from a random set of real world investors who seek to invest through a broker.
+The innovation in this paper is that we are able to estimate the causal effect of broker recommendations relative to this elusive counterfactual.
+An ideal experiment would identify counterfactual portfolios by withholding recommendations from a random set of real-world investors who seek to invest through a broker.
 To measure the causal effect of broker recommendations on portfolio returns, risk levels, and expenses, we would then use the actual portfolios of these reluctantly self-directed investors to identify the counterfactual portfolios of the broker clients.
-Our empirical strategy is similar in that we use time-series variation in investor access to brokers to identify the counterfactual portfolios of broker clients.
+Our empirical strategy is similar in that we use time-series variation in investor access to brokers to identify the counterfactual portfolios.

-Our empirical setting is the Oregon University System's (OUS) Optional Retirement Plan (ORP), a defined contribution retirement plan introduced in October 1996, as an alternative to the defined benefit retirement plan covering other state employees.
-When joining ORP, participants choose the investment provider to which their retirement contributions will be sent.
-Between October 1996 and October 2007, the four providers were offered to participants: HIGH, whose network of brokers provide face-to-face recommendations, and three participant-directed options: LOW, SMALL, and SMALLER.
-Beginning in November 2007, HIGH, SMALL and SMALLER are no longer available to new participants.
-New participants can choose between LOW or NEW, neither of which provide the same type of personalized attention that HIGH did.
-Our empirical strategy relies on both the availability of brokers and non-brokers through October 2007 and the loss of brokers beginning in November 2007.
-OUS helped us to match administrative data on ORP participants with retirement account-level data from HIGH, LOW, and NEW.
+Our empirical setting is Oregon University System's (OUS) Optional Retirement Plan (ORP), a defined contribution retirement plan introduced in October 1996, as an alternative to the defined benefit retirement plan covering other state employees.
+When joining ORP, participants choose the (single) investment provider to which their retirement contributions will be sent.
+Between October 1996 and October 2007, four providers were available to participants: HIGH, whose network of brokers provide face-to-face recommendations, and three participant-directed options: LOW, SMALL, and SMALLER.
+Effective November 2007, new participants were limited to investing through either LOW or NEW, neither of which provide the same type of personalized attention that HIGH continues to provide existing participants.
+Our empirical strategy relies on both the availability of brokers and non-brokers through October 2007 and the loss of brokers in November 2007.
+With OUS's help, we were able to match administrative data on ORP participants with retirement account-level data from HIGH, LOW, and NEW.
 Our account-level data end in December 2009.
+Because the employer makes all retirement contributions in ORP, broker recommendations are limited to asset allocation and fund selection.
+This fact allows us to abstract from potentially valuable advice that brokers may provide with respect to taxes, insurance, or savings rates.